igor1309/repo-digest/docs/SPEC.md

    - Issues sorted by creation date descending.
    - Titles clamped to 18 words and show `…` if truncated.
    - `and N more issues` appears when there are >10 open issues.
-   - Messages do not exceed 4096 chars; splitting behavior is correct.
 5. Test error path by using invalid `GH_PAT` and confirm a short failure message delivered.

 ---